WebM: Software

 VLC media player, MPlayer, K-Multimedia Player and JRiver Media Center have native support for playing WebM files.
 FFmpeg can encode and decode VP8 videos when built with support for libvpx, the VP8/VP9 codec library of the WebM project, as well as mux/demux WebM-compliant files.
 On July 23, 2010 Fiona Glaser, Ronald Bultje, and David Conrad of the FFmpeg team announced the ffvp8 decoder.
 Their testing found that ffvp8 was faster than Google's own libvpx decoder.
 MKVToolNix, the popular Matroska creation tools, implemented support for multiplexing/demultiplexing WebM-compliant files out of the box.
 Haali Media Splitter also announced support for muxing/demuxing of WebM.
 Since version 1.4.9, the LiVES video editor has support for realtime decoding and for encoding to WebM format using ffmpeg libraries.

 MPC-HC since build SVN 2071 supports WebM playback with internal VP8 decoder based on FFmpeg's code.
 The full decoding support for WebM is available in MPC-HC since version 1.4.2499.0.

 Android is WebM-enabled since version 2.3 Gingerbread, which was first made available via the Nexus S smartphone and streamable since Android 4.0 Ice Cream Sandwich.

 The Microsoft Edge browser supports WebM since April 2016.

 On July 30, 2019, Blender 2.80 was released with WebM support.

-iOS did not natively play WebM originally, but support for WebM was added in Safari 15 as part of iOS 15.
+iOS did not natively play WebM until 2021, when support for WebM was added in Safari 15 as part of iOS 15.

 The Sony PlayStation 5 supports capturing 1080p and 2160p footage in WebM format.

 ChromeOS screen recordings are saved as WebM files.